 During the summer following the second semester all students in the Euroculture network will meet for a week-long Intensive Programme (IP), which includes seminars, discussions, and the presentation of an original research paper to be completed before the IP begins.
 The IP also includes workshops, public lectures, and group work in an international setting.
 Participation is equivalent to 5 credits.

-During the third semester all students also begin work on the required Master’s thesis, for the equivalent of 5 credits.
+During the third semester you will begin work on the Master's thesis, for the equivalent of 5 credits.

-Fourth semester: During the fourth semester students focus primarily on completing their thesis, for the equivalent of 25 credits.
+Semester 4 During the fourth semester you focus primarily on completing your thesis, for the equivalent of 25 credits.

 Euroculture graduates have gone on to careers in cultural management, government, research, journalism, policy-making, international business, non-governmental organisations (NGOs), and the European institutions; as well as to PhD level study in many fields in the humanities and social sciences.